stenciljs/site/docs/guides/storybook.md

 };
 ```

+## Running Storybook

-To start Storybook, run your new script:
+To launch Storybook, simply run:

 ```sh
 npm run storybook
 ```

-And just like that, your Stencil component is now available in Storybook at http://localhost:6006 🎉
+Then open [http://localhost:6006](http://localhost:6006) in your browser to view your Stencil component in action 🎉

+## Learn More

-For more information please refer to the [storybook documentation](https://storybook.js.org/docs).
+For additional features and customization options, visit the [official Storybook documentation](https://storybook.js.org/docs).